 Strawberries were first domesticated in the 13th century.
 In the 17th century, American strawberry varieties were brought to Europe and were crossbred with local European species, creating strawberry fruit as we know it today.
 The strawberry varieties are vastly different genetically, which allows the plant to easily adapt to changes in the growing-environment.
 Thanks to the diverse genetic profile, the strawberry can be successfully grown anywhere from Alaska to California, as well as in Australia, Africa and many additional locations throughout the world.
 However strawberries are mostly grown in the northern hemisphere, in countries with tempered, Mediterranean climates and there are no fundamental limitations from widening the growing area into the southern hemisphere as well.

-From botanical point of view, strawberry is a fictitious fruit – the eaten part is actually the flower’s receptacle rather than the ovary.
-The fruit’s flesh is filled with many nutlets, which are the real fruits.
+From a botanical point of view, the strawberry is a fictitious fruit – the eaten part is actually the flower’s receptacle rather than the ovary.
+The real fruit is actually the little nuts imbedded in the flesh of the strawberry.

 Did you know?
 Compared with an orange, and relatively to its weight, strawberry contains more vitamin C!

 Nutritious Value Per 100 Grams of Strawberry: